Updated: October 28, 2022

 From Times Square, you’ll be in walking or rolling distance from all the Broadway theaters.
 Stop by the box office to secure your accessible seats.
 Each Broadway show reserves several seats in the orchestra for wheelchair users and up to three companions, as most theaters have no elevator access to the mezzanine.
 All theaters, except for the Shubert, have accessible restrooms (Shubert patrons can use the restroom at Sardi’s across the street from the theater).

 If you’re looking to see a popular show, you can also call the box office when planning your trip to secure accessible seating in advance.
-Most Broadway shows are currently mask optional, so if you are looking for a more COVID-safe option, “Between The Lines” at the Tony Kiser Theater, shows at the family-focused New Victory Theater, and performances at Theater Row, along with several other off-Broadway productions still require that all in attendance wear masks.
-A bit further north, Lincoln Center (pictured), which is home to the American Ballet Theatre, New York City Ballet, Metropolitan Opera, as well as a variety of theatrical productions and music events still requires masks and proof of vaccination at all performances.
+Most Broadway shows are currently mask-optional, but if you are looking for a more COVID-safe option, shows at the family-focused New Victory Theater, and performances at Theater Row, along with several other off-Broadway productions still require that all in attendance wear masks.

 If you’re traveling with kids, or just want to get in touch with your inner 007, a visit to Spyscape, a museum dedicated to the history, art, and science of espionage is a must.
 Here you can uncover your superpowers and discover what type of spy you’d be through a series of interactive exhibits.